rmit-wdt-sp2-2024/s3900665-s3925455-s3894215-a2/README.md

 ***************************************************

 Our Application
-Our team has delevoped a MVC application for Most Common Bank of Australia.
-WE have done this using ASP.NEt 7.0 and a MVC design.
-We developed our database using a code-first approach and have updated using this method as needed.
+Our team has developed an MVC application for the Most Common Bank of Australia.
+We have done this using ASP.NEt 7.0 and an MVC design.
+We created our database using a code-first approach and have updated using this method as needed.
 To run our application, please open the project files in Visual Studio and open the "MCBA Web App.sln".
 PLease build/rebuild this file and then run to open to the login screen.
 From here you can login using one of the logins provided.
 From here, you can deposit/transfer/withdraw, set up Scheduled payments, View statements, View and Update your profile.

 We have also implemented testing as part of our final submission.